FIRST® – WCPA

 Volunteers applying for a FIRST Robotics Event in Western & Central PA through the firstinspires.org dashboard will receive notification and further instructions by our Volunteer Coordinators.

-You must notify FIRST Western & Central PA (FIRSTwcpavolunteers@gmail.com) if you are convicted of an offense that would constitute grounds for denying participation in the program, activity or service, or are named as a perpetrator in a founded or indicated report.
+You must notify FIRST Western & Central PA (FIRSTwcpavolunteers@gmail.com) and FIRST (safety@firstinspires.org) if you are convicted of an offense that would constitute grounds for denying participation in the program, activity or service, or are named as a perpetrator in a founded or indicated report.
 You must provide to FIRST Western & Central PA a written notice no later than 72 hours after the arrest, conviction or notification, that you have been listed as a perpetrator in the statewide database.

 If you have been listed as a perpetrator or are otherwise in violation of the youth protection laws, you will not be able to volunteer.